Explicit Acyclic Models and (Co)Chain Operations: Using Contractions to Construct Chain Maps

+(ii).
 In particular, there is a unique equivariant map $B_* \to C_*$ commuting with contractions (if one such exists) and it is automatically a standard procedure chain map independent of the choice of $\FF[G]$ basis of $B_*$ in the image of $h_B$.
 If $C_*$ satisfies the same hypotheses as $B_*$ then $\psi = \phi$ is surjective.
-If $C_* = B_*$ then $\psi = \phi = Id$. \end{prop} \begin{proof} The hypothesis is meant to include that in degree 0, both $\phi$ and $\psi$ coincide with the equivariant map extending $e \mapsto \iota_C (1) \in C_0$.
-Now we proceed by induction on degree, assuming the result holds in degrees less than $n$.
-Again, by equivariance it suffices to compute on basis elements.
-We first use the hypothesis $h_B^2 = 0$.
-Consider a basis element $b \in Im(h_B)$, so $h_B(b) = 0$.
-Then
+If $C_* = B_*$ then $\psi = \phi = Id$.\\